Julienexe/simple-arduino-alarm/README.md

 The LCD board, displays status information to the user, including the set threshold and the current reading on the ultrasonic sensor

+# Connection
-# Connection, all 4 boards were connected using pins A4 and A5 for I2C, with one master and 3 slaves.
+all 4 boards were connected using pins A4 and A5 for I2C, with one master and 3 slaves.